"Not Even Wrong" Podcast

 Taxing wealth is like taking out the soul of the American Dream.
 Longterm wealth creation is what this country was built on.
 President Biden must not impede this mission with short term thinking.Please do the right thing.

 Some market participants are blaming the Fed for missing out on the market rally.
 Too much risk appetite due to high liquidity in the markt.
 This is precisely what the Fed wanted.
 Blaming the Fed is pointing at "Them" instead of taking responsibility for own strategy.
-We focus on fundamental prospects of portfolio companies.

 How should a hedge fund be paid?
 Take a percentage of profits.
 The concept of carry goes way back to the whaling industry and works because it allows for skin in the game.
 This conversation goes much further as it relates to the alignment problem.